futel/dialplan-functions/doc/ssl.md

 This needs to be done to create the first certificate, or to create a replacement after changing attributes.

+This should be done on whatever box is handling renewals.
+This deployment process doesn't outline requirements to make automatic renewal reliable, eg it is probably running on a laptop, so manual renewals or at least verification are assumed.

-- sudo certbot certonly --dns-digitalocean --dns-digitalocean-credentials conf/certbot-creds.ini -d phu73l.net -d dialplans.phu73l.net -d '*.dialplans.phu73l.net'
+- sudo certbot certonly --dns-digitalocean --dns-digitalocean-credentials conf/certbot-creds.ini -d phu73l.net -d dialplans.phu73l.net -d '*.dialplans.phu73l.net' -d ops.phu73l.net -d '*.ops.phu73l.net'
 - add expiration to calendar
 - cd /etc/letsencrypt/live/phu73l.net
 - cat cert.pem chain.pem fullchain.pem > /tmp/all.pem